 I explained that every business, no matter how obscure, needed a website.
 If they had a website, prospects would find their business online.
 Those who desire website traffic know that a good SEO strategy gets you to the top of the hill.

-It might seem hard to believe that we’re talking about keyword stuffing in 2019.
-Keyword stuffing was an unsavoury SEO tactic that unscrupulous websites used to increase visibility on search engines.
+It may seem hard to believe that we’re talking about keyword stuffing in 2019.
+Keyword stuffing is an unsavory SEO tactic that unscrupulous websites use to increase visibility on search engines.